 Margot and her son Claude decide to visit her sister Pauline after she announces that she is marrying less-than-impressive Malcolm.
-In short order, the storm the sisters create leaves behind a a mess of thrashed relationships and exposed family secrets.
+In short order, the storm the sisters create leaves behind a mess of thrashed relationships and exposed family secrets.

-A story that follows a New York woman (who doesn't really have an apartment), apprentices for a dance company (though she's not really a dancer), and throws herself headlong into her dreams, even as their possibility dwindles.
+A story that follows as a New York woman (who doesn't really have an apartment) apprentices for a dance company (though she's not really a dancer) and throws herself headlong into her dreams, even as their possibility dwindles.

 A slice of family life: sisters, husbands, children, history, secrets, jealousies.
 Margot and her teen son, Claude, travel from Manhattan to her family's Long Island home, occupied by sister Pauline, Pauline's daughter, and Malcolm, the slacker Pauline will marry outdoors that week under a tree neighbors want removed.
 Backbiting marks family discussion, particularly between the sisters and in Margot's cutting remarks to Claude.
 Pauline tells Margot a secret that Margot promptly tells Claude.
 Margot dislikes Malcolm and undermines him.
 She also has marital problems and a lover nearby.
 People are cruel, inside and outside their families.
 Is there a refuge for Margot or for Pauline?
 Written by

 59 of 92 people found this review helpful.